-The Department of Local Government and Communities (DLGC) funds and administers the Cadets WA program in Western Australia, and develops policies and procedures to support it.
+The Department of Communities (Communities) funds and administers the Cadets WA program in Western Australia, and develops policies and procedures to support it.

 More than 9,500 young people participate in 200 cadet units throughout the State.
 Cadets participate in a range of activities that develop leadership and life skills, and a sense of community responsibility and service.
 Secondary school students taking part in Cadets WA will typically undertake adventurous training, camping, hiking, sporting activities and exercise their leadership potential.